DIDSR/LCD_CT/README.rst

 4. **(Optional) OCTAVE**:

    If Matlab is not available, Octave can be installed using source `install.sh` to prepare a `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ environment.
 This can take about 10 minutes to complete.

-Please note that the tool was fully tested on MATLAB but not on Octave.
+   Please note that the MATLAB part of this software has been fully developed and tested using MATLAB.
+GNU Octave may also be used to run the software; however, Octave compatibility has not been fully tested or validated.
+Although GNU Octave is largely compatible with MATLAB, differences exist in the availability and behavior of certain functions and toolboxes.
+Users who choose to run this software with Octave may need to install additional Octave packages and modify or replace MATLAB-specific functions with their Octave-compatible equivalents.
+Users are responsible for making any necessary adaptations for their specific Octave environment and for verifying that the resulting outputs are consistent with their expected use.

  - Installation

    .. code-block:: shell